Banner Photo Credit: Farm & Food Care Saskatchewan

 Are There Alternatives?

-There are some natural animal health products available that do show some antimicrobial properties but their effectiveness or ease of use can be lower.
+There are some veterinary health products available that do show some antimicrobial properties.
 There are also other animal health products (natural or conventional) that promote good animal health and help to avoid an infection, resulting in a reduced need to use antimicrobials.
 Farmers are also continuously adopting best management practices like biosecurity which helps to keep harmful germs out of barns and herds or flocks.

-Researchers and animal health companies are continuously seeking alternatives to antimicrobials, and are having some luck with new technologies.
+Researchers and animal health companies are continuously seeking alternatives to antimicrobials.